rohitshetty/rohitshetty.github.io/content/weekly-notes/Weekly-Notes-2023-W13.md

 Monday and Tuesday were really productive.
 Wednesday was weird.
 Thursday and Friday were the worst.
 I could not get started with the tasks, and that caused issues with tasks piling up.
 This also meant I ended up screwing up my sleep, as I ended up sleeping in the office more, in the hope that I could get back to work sooner the next day.

 But it looks like that assumption is really wrong.
-As I get older (I am 28 - I can't wait to be 32, my first birthday since I've come to appreciate the power of 2 (pun really intended)), I realize I cannot pull through without good sleep for at least a few hours.
-The posture of my sleep matters (as someone who is famous for being able to sleep anywhere, including on a chair), and also the importance of having a routine.
+As I get older(?!)
+(I am 28 - I can't wait to be 32, my first birthday since I've come to appreciate the power of 2 (pun really intended)), I realize I cannot pull through without good sleep for at least a few hours.
+The posture of my sleep matters (esp. for a self-proclaimed who-can-fall-asleep-anywhere-even-on-a-chair expert), and also the importance of having a routine.

 This week, I have started to go for walks during stand-up calls.
 I am still not doing it regularly, but even doing this a few times a week is a win for me.